Avaiga/taipy-doc/docs/knowledge_base/demos/Face recognition.md

 # Understanding Face Recognition
-Face recognition is a cutting-edge technology that allows computers to identify and verify human faces in images and videos.
-Taipy's Face Recognition demo showcases the seamless integration of this technology into our platform, providing a user-friendly experience for capturing video from your webcam and performing real-time face detection.
+Face recognition is an advanced technology that enables computers to recognize and verify human faces in images and videos.
+Taipy's Face Recognition demo highlights the smooth incorporation of this technology into our platform, offering a user-friendly way to capture video from your webcam and conduct real-time face detection.

 # The Face Recognition Demo
 ## Real-time Face Detection